geoversed/geoversed/README.md

 Undergraduate at UK studying A-Levels.
 I have a lot on my plate with academics, so there is not much to share yet.

 Seeking out new things and learning from mistakes in the past.
-Currently, I'm working with Python with a few years of experience in the language, with plans to learn Javascript and C in the future.
+Currently, I'm working with Python with a few years of experience in the language, with plans to learn JavaScript and C in the future.
 Gained some experience in web development in academics and scripting too whilst taking up Arch Linux as my primary OS.

 Aspirations to become a networking or software engineer.